Anti Oppressive Improv Troupe

 A new project we're developing for Nocturne 2018.
 An intermedia project addressing the question "what is good support, and how do we do it?", featuring a self help pamphlet that documents positive experiences of support, and a performance element where audience are invited to practice using the manual to support characters based on our lived experiences

 We host weekly meditation dance sensions inspired by 5 rhythms and barefoot ecstatic dance.
 We have created an original soundtrack that runs for 1 hour.
-Every week, strangers come together and dance like no-one's watching.
+Each session, strangers come together and dance like no-one's watching.
 We dance alone, but we dance together.
 Our intention is to feel connected even though we're dancing alone.

 Nothing To See Here: Experimental Radio

 We're very excited to be collaborating with David Clark and NSCAD university on an experimental radio show.
 More info at https://soundcloud.com/nothing_to_see_here_radio

 Who Are We?